BenHoang63/Malicious-URL-IP-Hash-Filter/README.md

 - Low per-lookup latency (short linked lists, fast integer math in FNV-1A).
 - Predictable memory usage (prime bucket sizing + controlled load factor).

-If you want microbenchmarks, I can add a simple harness using <chrono> to measure thousands of lookups/inserts and produce averages.

 ## Contributing